faizalahd4/robot-vacuum/README.md

 This application is a simulation of a robot vacuum moving in an area of dimensions 5 units by 5 units.
 The robot is free to roam around the area but must be prevented from leaving the area.
 The goal is to create a web interface that accepts commands and displays the result of the robot's movements.

 ## Technologies Used

-React: A JavaScript library for building user interfaces.
+- React: A JavaScript library for building user interfaces.
-React Material UI: A popular React UI component library that provides ready-to-use components for a polished user interface.
+- React Material UI: A popular React UI component library that provides ready-to-use components for a polished user interface.
-TypeScript: A typed superset of JavaScript that compiles to plain JavaScript.
+- TypeScript: A typed superset of JavaScript that compiles to plain JavaScript.
+- React hook form: A react hook form used to validatte form.

+## Project folder structure

+- public folder: Hold index.html and new favIcon.
+- src
+  - assets
+    - fonts: Folder hold all the necessary font files for the project.
+    - Icon : Folder hold all the necessary image files for the project.
+  - models: Folder hold all the necessary type for the form.
+  - utils
+    - choice.ts: Hold all the map and array of the object needed for the project.
+    - constants.ts: Hold all the constants needed for the project.
+    - enum.ts: Hold all the enum needed for the project.
+    - validationMessages.ts: Hold all the validation message for the schema for react hook form.
+  - view
+    - atoms: Hold all the basic components.
+    - pages: Hold all the page components.
+    - routes: Hold all the files related to router.
+  - App.tsx: Hold router and theme provider.
+  - index.tsx: Root of the project.
+  - theme.ts: Hold theme for the project.
+- package.json: Hold all the node package module with version.

+## Validation to follow

+We currently have four fields: X point, Y point, facing direction, and command.
+- X Point: You must enter a number between 0 and 4; otherwise, an error will occur.
+- Y Point: You must enter a number between 0 and 4; otherwise, an error will occur.
+- Facing direction: You need to select one option from the drop-down menu (North, South, East, or West).
+- Command: Currently, we have three commands (Move, Left, and Right).
+You can select up to 20 commands.

+## How it works

+We require a 5x5 unit matrix of boxes.
+Initially, the robot vacuum will be concealed.
+- We will have four directions: north (upward), south (downward), east (rightward), and west (leftward).
+- Once the user selects a valid x point, y point, facing direction, and a few commands, and then clicks the report button, the robot vacuum will be positioned precisely at the initial spot.
+It will subsequently move and change direction based on the chosen commands.
+- Clicking the cancel button will clear all form fields and hide the robot vacuum.

+### Example 1
+PLACE 0, 0 SOUTH
+MOVE
+MOVE
+LEFT
+REPORT: 2, 0, EAST

+### Example 2
+PLACE 1, 2 EAST
+MOVE
+RIGHT
+MOVE
+MOVE
+LEFT
+REPORT: 3, 3, EAST
 ## Installation and Setup

 To run the application, please follow these steps: